 - 1) Allows various tax credits under the PIT Law.
 These credits are generally designed to encourage socially beneficial behavior or to provide relief to taxpayers who incur specified expenses. - 2) Requires any bill authorizing a new credit to contain all of the following: - a) Specific goals, purposes, and objectives that the tax credit will achieve; - b) Detailed performance indicators for the Legislature to use when measuring whether the tax credit meets the goals, purposes, and objectives stated in the bill; and, - c) Data collection requirements to enable the Legislature to determine whether the tax credit is meeting, failing to meet, or exceeding those specific goals, purposes, and objectives.
 The requirements shall include the specific data and baseline measurements to be collected and remitted in each year the credit is in effect, for the Legislature to measure the change in performance indicators, and the specific taxpayers, state agencies, or other entities required to collect and remit data.
-(R&TC Section 41.)
+(R&TC Section 41.) - 3) Establishes the California FAIR Plan Association (FAIR Plan), an insurer of last resort that provides basic property insurance to consumers when coverage in the voluntary market is unavailable.
+(Insurance Code Section 10090 et seq.)

-- 3) Establishes the California FAIR Plan Association (FAIR Plan), an insurer of last resort that provides basic property insurance to consumers when coverage in the voluntary market is unavailable.
-(Insurance Code Section 10090 et seq). - 4) Authorizes the FAIR Plan, with the approval of the Insurance Commissioner, to impose an assessment on all members in amounts sufficient to operate the program.
+4) Authorizes the FAIR Plan, with the approval of the Insurance Commissioner, to impose an assessment on all members in amounts sufficient to operate the program.
 (Insurance Code Section 10094.)

-FISCAL EFFECT: The FTB estimates General Fund revenue losses of \$900 million in fiscal year (FY) 2025-26, \$550 million in FY 2026-27, and \$500 million in FY 2027-28.
+FISCAL EFFECT: Regarding the prior version of the bill, the FTB estimates General Fund revenue losses of \$900 million in fiscal year (FY) 2025-26, \$550 million in FY 2026-27, and \$500 million in FY 2027-28.
+An updated revenue estimate of the bill as recently amended is pending; however, the amendments likely result in slightly lower revenue losses than originally estimated.